tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The test suite ``lte-handover-target`` verifies that the handover algorithm is making the right decision, in particular, in choosing the right target cell.
-It consists of several short test cases for different network topology (2x2 grid and 3x2 grid) and types of handover algorithm (legacy handover algorithm and strongest cell handover algorithm).
+It consists of several short test cases for different network topology (2x2 grid and 3x2 grid) and types of handover algorithm (the A2-A4-RSRQ handover algorithm and the strongest cell handover algorithm).

 Each test case is a simulation of a micro-cell environment with the following
 parameter: